Welcome from Dr. Jodoin

 After the 320-hour IPPE, you will be immersed in 1,680 hours of Advanced Pharmacy Practice Experience (APPE) during your final academic year.
 Together, IPPE and APPE represent one-third of the Doctor of Pharmacy curriculum and look to further enhance student learning by exceeding the minimum hour requirements set forth by Accreditation Council for Pharmacy Education (ACPE).

 APPEs include four core rotations in internal medicine, ambulatory care, hospital practice and community practice, and three elective rotations to allow you to discover areas that align your individual interests.
-Larkin Health Sciences Institute offers a unique 6 week rotation structure which allows our students to maximize hands-on learning time, provide more time to establish a professional relationship with preceptors and increase efficiency by minimizing frequent transitions.
+Larkin University offers a unique 6 week rotation structure which allows our students to maximize hands-on learning time, provide more time to establish a professional relationship with preceptors and increase efficiency by minimizing frequent transitions.

 Under the direction of various faculty and preceptors, you will build upon your IPPE rotations and classroom education by assimilating your knowledge to assess patients, design therapeutic treatment and monitoring plans, evaluate and optimize drug therapy.
 This will strengthen your problem solving skills and ultimately, prepare you for a future as practicing pharmacist and life-long learner.